anitaler/email-scraper-and-validator/README.md

 ## Installation

 Ensure you have Python installed on your system.
 This application is compatible with Python 3.8 and above.
-Or you can use en EXE file.

 ## Usage